AmandaCleto/cod3r--javascript-funcional-e-reativo-pense-como-um-desenvolvedor-javascript/readme.md

-# Courses
+# COD3R - JavaScript Funcional e Reativo - PENSE como um Desenvolvedor JavaScript

 <br>

 ## 💡 Idea:
-In this repository will be saved all the code from courses I make. ✨
+This repository is meant to save all the code I may write about this course. ✨

 <br>